akashvaghela09/pesto-solidity-assignments/week-3/Banking/README.md

 2. deposite(): Deposits funds into the user's account.

-3. withdraw(uint256 _amount): Withdraws funds from the user's account.
+3. withdraw(): Withdraws funds from the user's account.

-4. fundTransfer(address payable _beneficiary, uint256 _amount): Transfers funds from the user's account to another account.
+4. fundTransfer(): Transfers funds from the user's account to another account.

 5. checkBalance(): Returns the user's account balance.